qren/Team4/README.md

 ### Add your face to the board.
 Tell the world your story ###
 ##### Team 4:  We Code Hackathon, sponsored by Nike/Puppet Labs #####

 The Diversity Board was created to inspire people to embrace diversity.
 We are NOT all the same ...and that's a good thing.
+This app is a dynamic, ever-growing photo gallery of people and the stories they choose to share.
+Explore the diverse world in which we live.
+Add yourself to the mix.

 Users are encouraged to:

 1. upload a photo or avatar

 2. say something you want the world to know about you

-Explore the diverse world in which we live.

-## Required tools
+#### Required tools ####

 If you don't already have these tools, download and install them before you start working with the Apparel Store app.